Frequently Asked Questions (FAQs)

 The inspection speed depends on the actual spacing between each scan that you need.
 As a general reference, a defect of 1 mm in length can be detected at a speed of 1 m/min, with or without the encoder.

-6. How many scans can I save on the WiKi-SCAN™?
+6. How many scans can I save on the WiKi-SCAN 2.0™?

-The on-board memory can safely hold around 4000 scans depending on if they include images, video and/or audio comments.
+The on-board memory can safely hold around 4000 scans depending on if they include images and video.

-7. What happens if the WiKi-SCAN™ battery goes dead?
+7. What happens if the WiKi-SCAN 2.0™ battery goes dead?

 8. Can one measure non-weld features?